 The covenant between God and Christ was an agreement of love.
-God and Christ struck hands to save our souls.
+God and Christ struck hands6 to save our souls.
 Grace was given in Christ Jesus before the world began (2Ti 1:9).
-Grace was given us, that is, the gracious love and favor of God in Christ was given us before all secular times.
-This was God's meaning from everlasting, this was the design, yea, the greatest design that ever God had-to set out the infistruck hands - figure of speech = shook hands after reaching an agreement; "Thus Christ assented, and from everlasting struck hands with God, to put upon Him man's person...and to enter in his stead in obeying His Father, and to do all for man that He should require."
+Grace was given us, that is, the gracious love and favor of God in Christ was given us before all secular times.7 This was God's meaning from everlasting, this was the design, yea, the greatest design that ever God had-to set out the infinite glory and the riches of His love in Jesus Christ!
+No question but He had other great designs in doing such great things as He hath done.
+But above all the designs that ever God had in all His works, this is the chief: to honor His mercy, to glorify the riches of His love and grace.
+Had it not been for this, He would never have made the world.
+And therefore in that world to come, it will be the delight of God to show His saints and angels what He is able to do for a creature.
+Yea, He will to all eternity declare to them-to what a height of excellence and glory-His love and mercy...so that the very saints and angels shall admire, adore, and magnify the name of God everlastingly for it.

+6 struck hands - figure of speech = shook hands after reaching an agreement; "Thus Christ assented, and from everlasting struck hands with God, to put upon Him man's person...and to enter in his stead in obeying His Father, and to do all for man that He should require."
 (Edward Fisher, The Marrow of Modern Divinity, 23)

-&lt;sup>7 secular times - times after Adam's fall, when sinful human beings became unconcerned about the worship of or obedience to God; profane ages of human history.
+7 secular times - times after Adam's fall, when sinful human beings became unconcerned about the worship of or obedience to God; profane ages of human history.